 San Francisco Mayor London Breed announced that certain indoor businesses, such as restaurants and gyms, must obtain proof of full vaccination from customers and employees before allowing them to enter.
 Vaccination verification is also required for indoor events if crowds are larger than 1,000.
 The order took effect Aug.
 20.

 • Colorado: Fully reopened.
 The health department ordered hospitals to stop performing cosmetic procedures that, if delayed for up to six months, will not cause harm to life, limb or function.
 The order said the limitation is due to a staff shortage in hospital facilities caused by the pandemic.
 It’s effective Nov.
 1 and expires Dec.
-1. Individuals 12 and up who are not fully vaccinated must wear a mask indoors in certain settings, such as health care facilities and prisons.
+1. Individuals 12 and older who are not fully vaccinated must wear a mask indoors in certain settings, such as health care facilities and prisons.
 Everyone 2 and older must wear a mask when using public transportation, regardless of vaccination status.
 On Aug.
 30, the health board voted to pass a vaccine mandate for health care workers.
 Workers must be vaccinated by Oct.
 31. Individuals can seek a medical or religious exemption.
 Beginning Sept.
 20, all state government employees must either be fully vaccinated or receive COVID-19 tests twice per week.

 • Connecticut: Gov. Ned Lamont (D) lifted most business restrictions on May 19.
-He extended through Sept.
-30 an order that requires unvaccinated individuals to wear a mask in indoor public spaces.
-New Haven Mayor Justin Elicker mandated that individuals wear a mask in indoor public spaces, regardless of vaccination status.
-Masks are also required in private indoor businesses and places of employment where social distancing cannot be maintained.
-Hartford and other localities have implemented a similar mandate.
-On Aug.
-19, Lamont signed an order that mandates COVID-19 vaccines for state employees.
+He extended, through Feb.
+15, 2022, an order that requires unvaccinated individuals to wear a mask in indoor public spaces.
+New Haven Mayor Justin Elicker has mandated that individuals wear a mask in indoor public areas, regardless of their vaccination status.
+Masks are required in private indoor businesses and places of employment where social distancing cannot be maintained.
+On Sept.
+10, Lamont signed an order that mandates COVID-19 vaccines for state employees.
 Workers were required to be vaccinated by Sept.
 27. Certain employees may be eligible to forgo the vaccine and opt for weekly testing.
 In some circumstances, individuals with a medical condition or sincerely held religious beliefs may be exempt.

 • Delaware: Fully reopened.
-Gov. John Carney (D) announced that employees of the state, long-term care homes and health care facilities must show proof of vaccination by Sept.
+Gov. John Carney (D) had announced that employees of the state, long-term care homes and health care facilities must show proof of vaccination by Sept.
 30 or submit to weekly testing.
 Employees and volunteers in K-12 schools had to show proof of vaccination by Nov.
 1 or submit to weekly testing.
 Employees and visitors to state facilities must wear a mask.

 • Georgia: Fully reopened.
 On Aug.
 19, Gov. Brian Kemp (R) signed an order that prohibits local governments from mandating COVID-19 restrictions on private businesses, such as vaccination or mask requirements.
 Businesses can choose to follow local ordinances but aren’t required to.
 Previously, Atlanta Mayor Keisha Lance Bottoms (D) ordered individuals age 10 and up to wear a mask in indoor public spaces.
 Savannah Mayor Van R. Johnson II (D) also signed an order requiring individuals over age 10 to wear a mask when inside Savannah government buildings, hospitals and early childhood centers, among other places.

 • Illinois: Fully reopened.
-On Aug.
-26, Gov. J.B.
+On Oct.
+22, Gov. J.B.
 Pritzker (D) announced that employees who work in licensed day care centers must get the COVID-19 vaccine or submit to weekly testing.
-Previously, Pritzker ordered health care workers to be fully vaccinated within 30 days of the order or submit to regular testing.
-State employees at congregate facilities (Health Department, Veterans Affairs, prisons, etc.) are also required to be fully vaccinated by Oct.
-4 unless they qualify for an exemption, such as a medical condition or religious belief.
+Previously, Pritzker ordered health care workers to be fully vaccinated or submit to regular testing.
+State employees at congregate facilities (Health Department, Veterans Affairs, prisons, etc.) are also required to be fully vaccinated unless they qualify for an exemption, such as a medical condition or religious belief.
 As of Aug.
-30, individuals 2 and up must wear a mask in indoor public places, such as restaurants, gyms and grocery stores.
-The mandate applies regardless of vaccination status.
+30, individuals 2 and older, regardless of vaccination status, must wear a mask in indoor public places, such as restaurants, gyms and grocery stores.

 • Indiana: Fully reopened.
 Gov. Eric Holcomb (R) signed a bill banning state or local governments from requiring vaccine passports.

-• Kansas: Gov. Laura Kelly announced employees and visitors must wear a mask in indoor state buildings unless social distancing can be maintained.
-In 2020, Kelly announced that counties should come up with their own plans to reopen businesses.
+• Kansas: Gov. Laura Kelly (D) announced that employees and visitors must wear a mask in indoor state buildings unless social distancing can be maintained.
+In 2020, Kelly said that counties should devise their own plans to reopen businesses.
 A statewide plan to restart the economy in phases offers guidance, but counties aren’t required to follow it.
-The state Department of Health and Environment updated a travel mandate on Aug.
-13. Unvaccinated individuals who have attended an out-of-state gathering of 500 people or more — and who didn’t wear a mask and stay socially distanced — must quarantine upon return to Kansas.
+The state Department of Health and Environment updated a travel mandate.
+Unvaccinated individuals who have attended an out-of-state gathering of 500 people or more and who didn’t wear a mask and stay socially distanced must quarantine upon return to Kansas.
 The length of quarantine varies depending on whether the individual has been tested.
 The mandate also applies to anyone who traveled on a cruise ship on or after March 15, 2020, as well as anyone who recently traveled to certain areas (such as Alaska on or after Oct.
 7).
 Fully vaccinated people who have been asymptomatic since they traveled are not required to quarantine.
-The health department recommends individuals over age 2 wear a mask in public but doesn’t require it.
+The health department recommends, but doesn’t require, that individuals over age 2 wear a mask in public.

 • Louisiana: Fully reopened.
-Gov. John Bel Edwards (D) extended a mask mandate until Sept.
-29. Individuals 5 and up must wear masks in indoor places other than their private residences.
-Exceptions include when eating or drinking, when participating in a sport and when a 6-foot distance from non-household members can be maintained.
+Gov. John Bel Edwards (D) lifted a mask mandate in most settings.
+Masks are still required in K-12 schools, but a school can opt out if it adopts certain protocols.
 New Orleans Mayor LaToya Cantrell announced individuals 12 and up must provide proof of vaccination or a negative PCR test for entry into indoor activities, such as dining, gyms and entertainment centers, as well as at outdoor events with more than 500 people.

 • Maine: Fully reopened.
 Gov. Janet Mills (D) announced health workers must be fully vaccinated by Oct.
 29.

 • Maryland: Fully reopened.
-The Montgomery County Council voted to reimpose a mask mandate resumed in Montgomery County because of high transmission rates of COVID-19.
-Residents over age 2 must wear a mask in indoor public spaces regardless of vaccination status.
-The county executive of Prince George’s County extended a mask mandate until Dec.
-9. Individuals over age 5 to wear a mask in indoor public places regardless of vaccination status.
-Baltimore Mayor Brandon Scott announced the health commissioner issued a mask mandate for Baltimore City.
+On Nov.
+20, a mask mandate resumed in Montgomery County because of high transmission rates of COVID-19.
+Residents over age 2 must wear a mask in indoor public spaces, regardless of vaccination status.
+Prince George’s County extended a mask mandate until Dec.
+9. Individuals over age 5 must wear a mask in indoor public places, regardless of vaccination status.
+Baltimore Mayor Brandon Scott announced that the health commissioner issued a mask mandate for the city.
 Individuals must wear a mask in indoor public spaces, regardless of vaccination status.
 The health department ordered state employees who work in congregate settings to be vaccinated by Sept.
 1 or submit to regular testing.
 A similar mandate applies to nursing home and hospital employees.

 • Massachusetts: Fully reopened.
 Gov. Charlie Baker (R) announced long-term care providers and home care workers are among those who must be vaccinated by Oct.
 31. Exemptions are available for those with certain medical conditions or sincerely held religious beliefs.
 Boston Mayor Michelle Wu announced she will keep in place an indoor mask mandate in public settings within the city of Boston.
-Effective at 8 a.m. on Aug.
-27, it applies to all individuals older than 2, regardless of vaccination status.
-Other local communities, such as Provincetown, have also imposed a mask mandate in which employees and customers must wear a face mask in indoor public spaces, including fitness centers.
+It applies to individuals older than 2, regardless of vaccination status.

 • Michigan: Fully reopened.